preciofishbone/OmniaDocs/tenant-management/color-themes/index.rst

 If you would like different colors for some controls you can set them there.
 If you don't set Custom colors for a control, the theme colors will be used.

-Under Custom colors you can set additional colors if needed.
+Under "Custom colors" you can set additional colors if needed.

 .. image:: default-colors-custom.png